Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Methodology

 \subsection{Search Queries}

-Table \ref{tab:queries} lists the search queries used across five databases, respectively, and the number of relevant results obtained from each.
-Another set of limits on search engines were enforced via their graphical user interfaces (GUIs), hence they may have not been fully captured in the queries themselves.
-They are being mentioned here for the sake of completeness.
+Table \ref{tab:queries} lists the search queries used across five databases, and the number of relevant results obtained from each.
+It should be noted that additional filtering criteria were set on these databases, including the date of publication range (2014-2026) and the language of the publication (English).